ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 : msgChecksumLen

 Type:
-: Integer (non-negative with special value `Full Coverage`)
+: (Integer, Boolean)

 Default:
 : Full Coverage

-This property specifies the minimum length of the section of a sent Message, starting from byte 0, that the application requires to be delivered without corruption due to lower layer errors.
+This Integer value of this Tuple specifies the minimum length of the section of a sent Message, starting from byte 0, that the application requires to be delivered without corruption due to lower layer errors.
 It is used to specify options for simple integrity protection via checksums.
-A value of 0 means that no checksum needs to be calculated, and `Full Coverage` means that the entire Message needs to be protected by a checksum.
+A value of 0 means that no checksum needs to be calculated.
+If the Boolean value in this Tuple is `false`, the Numeric value will be ignored, and the meaning is `Full Coverage`.
+This means that the entire Message needs to be protected by a checksum.
 Only `Full Coverage` is guaranteed, any other requests are advisory, which may result in `Full Coverage` being applied.